Swallow Reef

 Swallow Reef, also known as Pulau Layang-Layang; Đá Hoa Lau; Mandarin Yànzi Dǎo (燕子島); Celerio Reef (Bahura ng Celerio), is an oceanic atoll of the Spratly Islands administered by Malaysia.

 The Royal Malaysian Navy (RMN) has maintained a presence on the reef since 1983, but as with all of the Spratly Islands, the ownership is disputed, and it is also claimed by the People's Republic of China, the Republic of China (Taiwan) and Vietnam.
 The Philippines does not lay claim to Swallow Reef.

 Geography

 The atoll lies some 300 km north-west of Kota Kinabalu, Sabah.
 It is about 7 km long and 2 km wide with a central lagoon.
-The part of the atoll above sea level is a reef on the south-east rim which had an original land area of 6.2 ha, which with subsequent reclaimation now covers 35 ha, measuring over 1.5 km long and 200 m wide.
+The part of the atoll above sea level is a reef on the south-east rim which had an original land area of 6.2 ha, which with subsequent reclamation now covers 35 ha, measuring over 1.5 km long and 200 m wide.

 Climate

 Swallow Reef is located within the equatorial belt and has an equatorial climate.
 It is closed to tourists from November to January each year due to heavy monsoon rains, however, Malaysian Armed Forces personnel operate on the island year-long.
-Temperatures range from 24 to 32 °C. Although an equatorial climate comes with fairly high humidity, there are cooling sea breezes.
+Temperatures range from 24 to 32 C. Although an equatorial climate comes with fairly high humidity, there are cooling sea breezes.